flash ESP32 or ESP32-CAM with arduino ide software

 Arduino IDE is one of a few software packages that lets us develop code for a writing on a chip.
 Explore its menu and we soon see it’s made to transfer a great many capabilities to a great many types of Arduino and ESP32 chips.
 The Arduino software might be dated but it’s also more mature.
-In topics nearby we used ESPHome to assemble code, create firmware and then flash it to an ESP32.
+In topics nearby we use ESPHome to develop code, create firmware and then flash it to an ESP32.
 You can do that with Arduino IDE.
 (You also can do that with Visual Studio Code and the platformio plugin but I’ve found this hard to get this working).

 connect your board and set your board parameters

 Your ESP32 dev board (eg a mini MH-HT-LIVE) may already have a USB socket.
 If not, eg you have an ESP32-CAM, connect your to the computer USB with a FTDI UART module (pic below) – as you may have done before with ESPhome.